Murad-Git/CookBird_v2/README.md

 * [Setup](#setup)

 ## General info
-Cook Bird page helps to find recipe for you.
-To make it easier to find appropriate dish you can naviagate by menu.
-Check detailed ingredient, nutrition and step-by-step preparing of each recipe and just have a fun :)
+- Cook Bird - a free recipe page for everyone.
+- Aim of the page is to find appropriate recipe for everyone.
+You can search by name, ingredient, cuisine, diets, intolerances.
+- You can check amount of ingredients, step-by-step instruction and full nutrition of recipes.

 ## Technologies
 Project is created with: